-The Real Reason Charles Didn’t Marry Camilla in the First Place
+The Real Reason Prince Charles Didn’t Marry Camilla in the First Place

-It was one of the last century’s most iconic “remember-where-you-were-when” moments: On July 29, 1981, Prince Charles wed Lady Diana Spencer in a fairytale wedding watched by 750 million people, according to the BBC.
+It was one of the last century’s most iconic “remember-where-you-were-when” moments: On July 29, 1981, Prince Charles wed Lady Diana Spencer in a fairytale wedding watched by 750 million people.
 It was, as Diana later said, the worst day of her life.

 “I can’t marry him,” she told her sisters during a pre-wedding lunch.
 But she did.
 Of course, we all know the ending to that story.
 The unhappy, scandal-wrought marriage ended in divorce in 1996, but not before Prince Charles’s enduring love for Camilla Parker Bowles had become common knowledge.
-Here are more secrets you never knew about royal weddings.
+(Here’s what really happened between Prince Charles and Princess Diana.)

-In 2005, Prince Charles finally wed Camilla, and by all accounts, they’re as happy together as Diana, who died in that tragic car crash in 1997, always suspected they’d be.
+In 2005, Prince Charles and Camilla were married, and by all accounts, they’re as happy together as Diana, who died in that tragic car crash in 1997, always suspected they’d be.
 Today, with Prince Charles as the next in line for the throne, the question most often asked about Prince Charles and his second wife is whether she will ever be queen?
+(This is why Camilla doesn’t have the title of princess.)
 But Charles and Camilla’s love, which has endured since they first began dating in 1972, begs another question: Why didn’t Charles just marry Camilla in the first place?

 A royal biographer has a theory—and it’s not what you might think…

-Why didn’t Charles just marry Camilla in the first place?
+Why didn’t Charles and Camilla get married in the first place?

 The question was tackled most recently in Sally Bedell Smith’s biography, Prince Charles: The Passions and Paradoxes of an Improbable Life.
 According to Bedell Smith, right from the start, Charles adored the then-Camilla Shand, who’s close in age to Charles (Diana was 13 years younger) and has always treated him as an equal rather than as someone she idolized.
 However, the royal family wasn’t interested in having Camilla as its princess.
 For one thing, she was perceived as an “experienced” woman, which was a nonstarter for the royal family back then in terms of their notion of a suitable spouse for Prince Charles.
 For another, she wasn’t perceived as “aristocratic” enough to be a princess, according to a report by the Daily Mail on another biography of Prince Charles.
-(These 10 royal rumours, on the other hand, have been totally debunked.)
+(Check out the most shocking royal memoirs ever published.)

 “Lovely for you two to have a fling, but this absolutely cannot end in marriage,” Prince Charles’s great uncle, Lord Mountbatten, advised him, according to the UK’s Express.
 Soon after, Charles was called away on naval business overseas (convenient, eh?), and used the time to put distance between himself and Camilla.
 Camilla soothed herself by reconnecting with her former beau, Andrew Parker Bowles.
 And that’s precisely where Bedell Smith theorizes that a scheme was hatched to get Camilla married off to Andrew.